wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 `rwmb_frontend_validate`

 This filter is used to check if the form is validated.
-You can use this filter to add custom check for the data before it's processed.
+You can use this filter to add a custom check for the data before it's processed.

 ```php
 apply_filters( 'rwmb_frontend_validate', $validate, $config );
 ```

-The filter has 2 parameter:
+The filter has 2 parameters:

 - `$validate`: the returned value of validation.
 If `true`, then the validation is successful. `false` - if not and the plugin will show a default error message.
 If you want to show a custom error message, just return it as a string.
 See the **Validation** section above.
 - `$config`: the form configuration.